the truth about vlogging with evelina barry

 What would you say to critics who argue that vlogging has removed a certain sense of artistry and exclusivity when it comes to fashion?

-As I said previously it's easier to convey a story through a picture than it is through a video, hence why it can look awkward sometimes.
+It's easier to convey a story through a picture than it is through a video, hence why it can look awkward sometimes.
 But there are definitely beautiful ways to create art through an editorial fashion film.

 Should fashion be democratic?